 Open and uses consensus decision-making processes.
-Meets 1st and 3rd Tuesday Thursday of each month at 1:30pm in HU 207
+Meets 1st and 3rd Friday of each month at 9:00am online

 The Committee shall be responsible for creating a five-year comprehensive educational master plan and maintain the five-year educational master plan through yearly updates.
 The five-year plan and yearly updates will be used to identify items that have been completed, that are on-going, and that have not yet been addressed as well as add new goals and strategies annually to meet emerging needs.